conor-f/spotibar/README.md

 ## Features:
   - [x] Display currently playing artist/song
   - [x] Play/Pause, Previous, Next functionality
+  - [x] Add to playlist
+  - [ ] Scroll currently playing tracking output
+  - [ ] Have other options for selecting what playlist to add to
+  - [ ] Support different formats for currently playing track text
-  - [ ] Add to playlist (API work done, just needs a trigger in polybar)
+  - [ ] Add last.fm hearting track option

 ## Installation:
   Installation is in three steps, the first is getting credentials from [Spotify](https://developer.spotify.com/dashboard/applications).
 You need to create an app (call it whatever suits) and take the `Client ID` and `Client Secret` and add them to `~/.spotibar_config.json` as follows:
 ```
 {
   "client_id": "XXXXX",
-  "client_secret": "XXXXX"
+  "client_secret": "XXXXX",
+  "currently_playing_trunclen": "45"
 }
 ```